OrchardCoreContrib/OrchardCoreContrib.Themes/README.md

 2. Clone the forked repository into your machine

-3. Create a theme folder in `src` folder, say `{ThemeName}`
+3. Add your theme project with the convention `OrchardCoreContrib.Themes.{ThemeName}` in the `src` folder

-4. Your theme project should be `OrchardCoreContrib.Themes.{ThemeName}`

-5. Add a reference to your theme into `OrchardCoreContrib.Themes.Web`, so your lovely theme will be available to everyone
+4. Add a reference to your theme into `OrchardCoreContrib.Themes.Web`, so your lovely theme will be available to everyone

-6. Add your cool theme and send a PR
+5. Add your cool theme and send a PR

 **Notes:**